 The last year-and-a-half has been quite a whirlwind for Red Sox fans.

-The Boston Globe’s hatchet job on Francona and the team, the one that included reports of chicken and beer in the clubhouse, was both unnecessary and often untrue.
-But the rest of the media surrounding the team followed the Globe and led Boston into a tumultuous offseason.
+The Boston Globe’s infamous report on Francona and the team, despite at times being untrue, gave a glimpse into the disfunction in the locker room.
+That article, and the rest of the media surrounding the team, led Boston into a tumultuous offseason.

 Somehow, the Sox management team thought that hiring Bobby Valentine—a man who had been away from MLB clubhouses and media for 10 years—could handle the huge storm that was raging.